 Negative engagement can have several causes: subscribers don’t find content compelling or relevant, they don’t recognize the brand represented in your campaigns, or they don’t remember signing up for your list.

-Very high rates of negative engagement can cause internet service providers to block your campaigns from subscriber inboxes.
-It’s important to keep an eye on these metrics to ensure the successful delivery of future campaigns.
+Very high rates of negative engagement can cause internet service providers (ISPs) to block your campaigns from subscriber inboxes.
+To ensure the successful delivery of your future campaigns, be sure to keep an eye on these metrics.

 - Find out what your subscribers like.

-Send a simple poll to subscribers to see how many and what type of emails they prefer to receive, and create segments or groups based on those preferences.
+Send a simple poll to subscribers to see how many and what type of emails they prefer to receive, and target subscribers by their preferences.

 Let your subscribers control how frequently they receive emails.